Milk…It does a body good.

 And this is where John Wesley’s ideas about the means of grace come in.

 Wesley believed that God provided us with many ways to find this spiritual milk and to keep connected to Christ.
 He believed even when we felt distant from God, the means of grace would help bring us back.
-Last week we talked about works of mercy, which are a part of these means of grace and today we’ll finish by talking about works of piety.
+He called these “works of piety.”
 Works of piety are those personal practices that help us grow closer to God.
 Things like prayer, reading the Bible, going to worship, taking communion, taking part in Bible study, sharing our faith and fasting; these are the practices that Wesley felt would help connect us to our faith.
 Regularly doing these things, regularly praying or reading the Bible or fasting or going to worship creates in us a foundation for a life grounded on faith.
 It’s like brushing your teeth or taking a shower.
 You don’t even think about these things any more as part of a list of things you need to do.
 You’ve been doing them for so long that they are simply a part of what you do every day.
 But doing them makes you a healthier person and much more enjoyable to be around.
 And not doing it makes us feel off the entire day.
 The truth is, doing these works of piety will have the same effect.

 In our seemingly time-crunched world, it doesn’t feel like we have time for it.